 - Chocolate – especially dark varieties – in moderation can offer health benefits and is less likely to stick to teeth when frozen.

 The types of candy to avoid during the Christmas season include those that sit a long time in the mouth, like hard, filled or chewy candies.
 These stick around in and around your teeth long afterward, contributing to the increased chance of tooth decay.
 This would definitely be an unwanted gift as you celebrate the holiday season!

 Nothing can replace regular, professional dental care and treatment.
-As the new year approaches, give Pacific Family Dental a call at 503-925-9595 for your next appointment or request a personal appointment online!
+As the new year approaches, give New Smiles a call at 503-925-9595 for your next appointment or request a personal appointment online!